Comment (0)

 • 3 Tbsp sugar

-• 1 Tbsp potato starch or cornstarch + 1 Tbsp of water
+• 1 Tbsp potato starch or cornflour + 1 tbsp water

-In a small pan, heat the blackberries and sugar over a low heat until the blackberries soften and sugar disappears.
-Add corn starch mixture while the pan’s still on the heat and stir for a further minute or two, until thickened.
+Heat the blackcurrants and sugar over low heat in a small saucepan until the fruit softens and the sugar dissolves.
+Add the cornflour mixture while the pan is still on the heat and stir for another 1–2 minutes, until thickened.
 Set aside to cool.

-* The cheesecake is baked in a water bath: set wrapped pan in a large roasting pan or a larger baking pan and pour boiling water into roasting pan, about halfway up the sides of cheesecake pan.
-A water bath, also known as a bain marie, is the secret to cheesecake perfection – the baked cheesecake is beautiful, creamy and with no cracks.
+*The cheesecake is baked in a water bath: place the wrapped tin in a large roasting tin or baking dish and pour in boiling water until it reaches about halfway up the sides of the cheesecake tin.
+A water bath, also known as a bain-marie, is the secret to cheesecake perfection – it helps the cheesecake bake evenly, resulting in a smooth, creamy texture with no cracks.

 Enjoy!